 She’s on the Nod and dips her faded pink bangs into the flame of the candle—the same flame we use to cook our dope.
 I smack her forehead until the pink-orange fireball is out.
-My eyes water from the stench of burnt, unwashed hair, as the Rush of the Speedball tickles my face, and then crawls down the back of my neck and into my shoulders, arms, torso, my hips, thighs, knees, down to the green laces of my black Chuck Taylor’s.
-With one eye on Zooey, I grab a plastic grocery bag and puke in it, tie the handles in a knot and throw it in the corner with the rest of the vomit bags, then cook up another Shot.
-Mikey’s eyes roll inward like white, slimy marbles—he hasn’t put enough Coke in his shot, so the heroin dominates his high.
-I cover him with a brown, crusty blanket, and thirty seconds later Mikey’s in a sleep so deep, I wonder if he’ll ever wake up.
+My eyes water from the stench of burnt, unwashed hair, as the Rush of the Speedball tickles my face, crawls down the back of my neck and into my shoulders, arms, torso, my hips, thighs, knees, down to the green laces of my black Chuck Taylor’s.
+With one eye on Zooey I grab a plastic grocery bag and puke in it, tie the handles in a knot and throw it in the corner with the rest of the vomit bags, then cook up another Shot.
+Mikey’s eyes roll inward, like white, slimy marbles—he hasn’t put enough Coke in his shot, so the heroin dominates his high.
+I cover him with a brown, crusty blanket, thirty seconds later Mikey’s in a sleep so deep, I wonder if he’ll ever wake up.

-Zooey tries to mix herself another shot but struggles to stay awake.
+Zooey tries to mix herself another Shot but struggles to stay awake.
 I worry she’ll miss the vein and get an infection.
 Or worse, spill the last of the dope.
 Using the sleeve of my black leather jacket, I wipe the pink chunks of puke from my lips.